RaphaelRochet/applications-overview-tooltip/README.md

 ## Features
 - Shows full text instead of cut-off/elipsized application title
 - Shows the application description in the tooltip-label (optional) from the .desktop file of the application
-- Comes in Dutch, Czech, Brazilian Portuguese, English, French and German
+- Comes in Russian, Dutch, Czech, Brazilian Portuguese, English, French and German

 ## One-click install
 It's on extensions.gnome.org :